 8. CONFIDENTIALITY.
 Key Employee recognizes that he or she has or will have access to and may participate in the origination of non-public confidential information and will owe a fiduciary duty with respect to such information to GEC.
 Confidential information includes, but is not limited to, trade secrets, supplier information, pricing information, internal corporate planning, GEC secrets, methods of marketing, methods of showroom selection and operation, ideas and plans for development, historical financial data and forecasts, long range plans and strategies, and any other data or information of or concerning GEC that is not generally known to the public or in the industry in which GEC is engaged.
-Key Employee agrees that from the date of this Agreement and throughout the Employment Period he or she will, except as specifically authorized by GEC in writing, maintain in strict confidence and will not use or disclose, other than disclosure made in the ordinary course of business of GEC or to other employees of GEC, any confidential information belonging to GEC.
-If Key Employee shall breach the terms of this Section 8, all of his or her rights under this Agreement shall terminate.
+Key Employee agrees that from the date of this Agreement and throughout the Employment Period he or she will, except as specifically authorized by GEC in writing, maintain in strict confidence and will not use or disclose, other than disclosure made in the ordinary course of business of GEC or to other employee shall breach the terms of this Section 8, all of his or her rights under this Agreement shall terminate.